cycle 4 & 5 staff profiles

 Levanah - Director Cycle 3, 4 and 5

-- Cycle 3 Director (teaching English and Society and Environment)
+- Cycle 3 Director (English and History)

-- Cycle 5 Director (Food Technology and Learning Support for English)
+- Cycle 5 Learning Support

 Personal Background: I was born and raised in Perth.
 I have lived and taught in the United States and my one of my favourite places to visit is Italy.
 I have a passion for music, literature, playing the double bass and cooking.